Kuwait's Floward Wants To Be The Go-To Platform For Your Gifting Needs

 As for the distinctive focus on the niche space, Al Loughani says that cut flowers is a “US$1.3-1.5 billion industry in the GCC, 99% of it is offline, and the market is very fragmented with no local or regional dominant players.”
-The founder and CEO saw the need to provide the consumer with a wide variety of high-quality flowers, bundled with different accessories, brought to the consumer in an easy and convenient way, using the app or the website.
+The CEO saw the need to provide the consumer with a wide variety of high-quality flowers, bundled with different accessories, brought to the consumer in an easy and convenient way, using the app or the website.

-The CEO and founder notes that the first phase of the business was focusing on infrastructure by making sure they have access to the best farmers and growers around the world at the best prices, sorting out shipments and logistics, having local partners for the accessories they bundle their flowers with (chocolates, cakes, perfumes, etc.), developing a user-friendly and smooth experience of viewing their products on the app and website, and finally, managing the last-mile delivery to ensure the best user experience.
+The CEO notes that the first phase of the business was focusing on infrastructure by making sure they have access to the best farmers and growers around the world at the best prices, sorting out shipments and logistics, having local partners for the accessories they bundle their flowers with (chocolates, cakes, perfumes, etc.), developing a user-friendly and smooth experience of viewing their products on the app and website, and finally, managing the last-mile delivery to ensure the best user experience.

 Excerpt from a conversation with Abdulaziz Al Loughani, founder and CEO, Floward: